jadongao/fourier-analyzer/README.md

 Sinusoid generator and Frequency generator are two key parts.

 ### The Frequency generator
-The Frequency generator is a gearbox, and I am amazed by the clever design of Youtuber @ thoroughfareproduction.
-But because YouTuber only provided videos without detailed installation drawings, I couldn't see his internal design and had to explore it myself.
-I first completed a 5-axis gearbox like YouTube, and after completing it, my confidence doubled.
+The Frequency generator is a gearbox, and I am amazed by the clever design of Youtuber @thoroughfareproduction.
+But because this YouTuber only provided videos without detailed installation drawings, I couldn't see his internal design and had to explore it myself.
+I first completed a 5-axis gearbox like YouTuber's machine, and after completing it, my confidence doubled.
 I challenged and completed a 7-axis gearbox.

 <!--![gear set](./frequency%20generator%20gear%20set.jpg) -->
 <div align=center> <img src='./frequency%20generator%20gear%20set.jpg' width = 70%/> </div>